alexandre-touret/rest-apis-versioning-workshop/docs/06-authorization.md

 ### Authorization server:

-In the [``application.properties`` file](../authorization-server/src/main/resources/application.properties), verify that we have specified the action in every scope:
+In the [``application.properties`` file](../authorization-server/src/main/resources/application.properties), update the configuration with the good scopes:

 ```properties
 server.port=8009